code4yonglei/deep-learning-intro/episodes/5-transfer-learning.Rmd

 ## 1. Formulate / Outline the problem and 2.
 Identify inputs and outputs

-Just like in the previous episode, we use the dollar street 10 dataset.
+Just like in the previous episode, we use the Dollar Street 10 dataset.
 The goal is to predict one out of 10 classes for a given image.

 We load the data in the same way as the previous episode: